nock/nock/left.md

 ## Recorder
 - does not record requests from previous sessions
-- logs recorded objects
-- records and replays objects correctly
-- records and replays correctly with filteringRequestBody
-- records and replays gzipped nocks correctly
-- records and replays the response body

 ## Nock open question/problems
 - match hostname as regex and string in tandem